matrix-org/matrix-spec-proposals/proposals/3713-alleviating-acl-exhaustion-with-acl-slots.md

 ACL capacity starting to be a future concern.

-What does this MSC do to address these concerns about a potential ACL exhaustion situation happening in a room.
+What does this MSC do to address these concerns about a potential ACL exhaustion situation happening in a room?
 Well simple it creates the ACL Slots system.
 This system is intended as a measure that is acceptable even if it becomes a long term fix.
 This MSC will not address the flaws of the ACL system it will only aim to alleviate this singular problem.
 A future MSC is perfectly welcome to fix any flaws in the ACL system that it identifies.